 Your cart is empty!

-FREE 1-year warranty on all
+FREE 1-year warranty on all blenders and juicers

+So, how do you know when your little one is ready for their first meal?
 Check for the following developmental signs of feeding readiness:

 Keep in mind that no two babies are the same and that all babies progress physically and developmentally at their own pace.
 Some may be ready to start eating solids prior to the 6-month mark, and others may need a bit more time.
-They have their whole lives to eat, so there’s no harm in being patient and taking it slow.
+They have their whole lives to eat, so there is no harm in being patient and taking it slow.

 These tiny green gems can be bought fresh or frozen, then steamed and pureed for a nutritious first meal.